 Alpaca Blend Socks* – not shown (2021) are soft, warm, and cushioning with non slip “dots” on the bottom.
 Work well as slippers at home and are very pleasant on cold days inside shoes.

 Ultrafino Santa Fe Hat* – not shown (2021) is “Panama” straw hat.
-Purchased expecting better coverage and ventilation.
 Alas, this hat’s weave is so tight that the ventilation is minimal, and the brim isn’t large enough to consistently shade my face and neck.
-The function of this hat isn’t as high as I expected, but I have held on to it because it’s a great looking hat.
+The function of this hat isn’t as high as I expected, but I have held on to it because it’s a great looking hat that I will sometimes wear to a party when the UV index isn’t too high (like early evening).

 Stored – Possibly Retire